Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Workshops organised by Intelligent Instruments

-We have a dedicated [[workshop page](https://iil.is/workshops)] that describes the workshops in a bit more detail.
+We have a dedicated [workshop page](https://iil.is/workshops) that describes our workshops in a bit more detail.

 - *Tolvera presentation* at Hybrid Live Coding Interfaces symposium [info](https://hybrid-livecode.pubpub.org/workshop2023).
 December, 2023.
 - _Stacco: Sketching Magnetic Interactions_ at Act-in-out, Fabryka Sztuki (Poland) [info](https://actinout.pl/music-events/nicola-privato/).
 October, 2023.